Right now in the e-commerce sphere, there’s something akin to a modern gold rush happening, and it’s being fueled by Amazon aggregators.

 What’s a good profit margin?
 For most aggregators, the answer is at least 15%.
 Some may be okay with 10%, but never below that.

-If you’re not sure how to calculate your profits, we can help.
+If you’re not sure how to calculate your profits (or if you’re worried you’re leaving money on the table with less than stellar books!), we can help.
 Type your name and email in the form below to receive a free consultation.

 Number of SKUs

 More isn’t always merrier when it comes to SKUs.